 by Mike Ratliff

-“You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
-But I say to you, Love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven.
-For he makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.
-(Matthew 5:43-45 ESV)
+43 “You have heard that it was said, ‘YOU SHALL LOVE YOUR NEIGHBOR and hate your enemy.’
+44 But I say to you, love your enemies and pray for those who persecute you, 45 so that you may be sons of your Father who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
+Matthew 5:43-45 (NASB)

-And do not get drunk with wine, for that is debauchery, but be filled with the Spirit, addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with all your heart, giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ, submitting to one another out of reverence for Christ.
-(Ephesians 5:18-21 ESV)
+18 And do not get drunk with wine, for that is dissipation, but be filled with the Spirit, 19 speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord; 20 always giving thanks for all things in the name of our Lord Jesus Christ to God, even the Father; 21 and be subject to one another in the fear of Christ.
+Ephesians 5:18-21 (NASB)

 We are to submit to one another out of reverence for Christ.
 That is not to submit only to those we love.
 We are to turn the other cheek.
 (Matthew 5:39) There is a predominate teaching in the Church these days that says God doesn’t want believers to suffer or be persecuted or belittled or mocked or taken advantage of.
 I challenge anyone who holds that teaching to justify it after reading Jesus’ Sermon on the Mount.
 Jesus is or example.

-So if there is any encouragement in Christ, any comfort from love, any participation in the Spirit, any affection and sympathy, complete my joy by being of the same mind, having the same love, being in full accord and of one mind.
-Do nothing from rivalry or conceit, but in humility count others more significant than yourselves.
-Let each of you look not only to his own interests, but also to the interests of others.
-(Philippians 2:1-4 ESV)
+1 Therefore if there is any encouragement in Christ, if there is any consolation of love, if there is any fellowship of the Spirit, if any affection and compassion, 2 make my joy complete by being of the same mind, maintaining the same love, united in spirit, intent on one purpose.
+3 Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; 4 do not merely look out for your own personal interests, but also for the interests of others.
+Philippians 2:1-4 (NASB)

 We are called to be active in our faith, not passive, in our walk before the face of God.
 Genuine humility is active and its expression through us via the moving of the Holy Spirit within us is to respond to all circumstances as Jesus would.
 When we are Spirit-filled like this we will see others as more important than ourselves.
 Since our faith is active, we will also look after the interests of others, not just our own.
 Notice, our unity with the brethren is based within this active faith.

-Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but made himself nothing, taking the form of a servant, being born in the likeness of men.
-And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
-Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
-(Philippians 2:5-11 ESV)
+5 Have this attitude in yourselves which was also in Christ Jesus, 6 who, although He existed in the form of God, did not regard equality with God a thing to be grasped, 7 but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
+8 Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
+9 For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, 10 so that at the name of Jesus EVERY KNEE WILL BOW, of those who are in heaven and on earth and under the earth, 11 and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.
+Philippians 2:5-11 (NASB)

 Jesus’ sheep are called to have the mind of Christ.
 That means that we must also take on the form of a servant.
 Who are we to serve?
 We do this when we submit to others.
 We also do this when we turn the other cheek and love our enemies and pray for them.